REX2626/Astro-Attack/README.md

 Fix first full_screen click not moving the mouse properly

+If neutral ship cannot find patrol point - do something

 ### POTENTIAL

 Strict Rendering (only rendering objects which will defo be on screen)